Carlton756/RDAMP_LMS_Analytics_RCHG/README.md

 ## 1. Data Cleaning

+### Tool used for cleaning
+#### Excel and Power BI
+-  Standardized column names
+-  Formatted all date columns as some of the dates were not formatted properly - utilized text to column method in excel and then converted date to date format(MM-DD-YYY)
+-  A few of the records within the is_mandatory column had No(30) values - the (30) was replaced with an empty space using CtrlH in excel, so that column would only have Yes and No
+-  The feedback_comment column values ended with a fullstop - this was also replaced with an empty space
+-  The LMS dataset was enhanced by removing rows with missing values in key fields such as CompletionDate and Score
+-  Created Course Completion Time column (calculated as the number of days between EnrollmentDate and CompletionDate)
+-  Created Average Skill Score (based on the mean of communication, technical efficiency, and teamwork scores)
+-  Created Completion Month, Completion Quarter columns (extracted from CompletionDate for trend analysis)
+-  Data types were standardized to ensure accuracy in calculations
+-  Categorical fields like IsMandatory and AccessedViaDevice were reviewed for consistency
+-  In the Employee Info dataset, a Join Month column was added by extracting the month from the JoinDate, allowing for cohort and tenure-based analysis

 ## 2. Power BI Data Model Overview (Star Schema)

 This project utilizes a **Star Schema** data model.
 At the core of the model lies the `lms_data`, the cleaned Excel dataset, and the `fact_table`, which captures key training and learning activities, surrounded by  **dimension tables** that provide necessary information.